Due to uncertainties surrounding COVID-19, we will be suspending Youth Council until further notice.

-The Springdale Youth Council was established to encourage young people to become engaged with their local government, receive mentoring from City officials, perform community service for the benefit of Springdale residents, advise local government officials on the issues that face young people in our community, and learn about local government and the importance of civic participation.
+The Springdale Youth Council was established to encourage young people to become engaged with their local government, job shadow City officials, perform community service for the benefit of Springdale residents, advise local government officials on the issues that face young people in our community, and learn about local government and the importance of civic participation.

 Through Youth Council, students will: